About Us

 SHE/HER

-Grew up in New Delhi before moving to Toronto to study English lit at U of T. Now lives near Yonge and Finch.
+Grew up in New Delhi before moving to Toronto to study English lit at University of Toronto.
+Now lives near Yonge and Finch.
 Tells print and audio stories, while trying to resist Toblerone bars.

 Shireen Ahmed